 Put together a list of your debts

 Write down every debt you have, including how much you owe.
-This could comprise of your mortgage, credit cards and bank loans.
+This could comprise of your mortgage, credit cards, bank loans and smaller loans.

 Also, include monthly outgoings such as what you owe utility suppliers and your council tax.